iden3/rollup/README.md

 Before we interact with the rollup contract, you’ll need to make sure you have some ether stored in your `Ethereum address` (this is to pay for the network transaction fees in the next step).
 The best way to do this is by using the goerli faucet.

-Copy your ethereum address and visit the [faucet](https://goerli-faucet.slock.it/) to request test ether.
+Copy your Ethereum address and visit the [faucet](https://goerli-faucet.slock.it/) to request test ether.

 One you've done this, visit [https://goerli.etherscan.io](https://goerli.etherscan.io/) and input your address.
 You should see that your balance has been updated.